myspc-development/art-test/README.md

 Single event pages display gallery images using [Swiper](https://swiperjs.com/).
 The minified assets live in `assets/libs/swiper/` and are enqueued only when viewing an individual event.
 A small initialization script sets up the slider targeting `.event-gallery`.

 Organization posts reuse this system.
-When viewing an individual organization the same assets load and any IDs stored in the `_ap_submission_images` field render inside a Swiper slider.
+The same `ap-event-gallery-front.js` script loads when viewing an individual organization and initializes the slider if IDs are stored in the `_ap_submission_images` field.

 ## Portfolio Gallery